-Interim colours and a half-way house
+Interim colours and a half-way house in 1972

-For most of the lifetime of the corporate identity, its application was strictly policed by NBC from its London 3746AEheadquarters in New Street Square.
+For most of the lifetime of the corporate identity, its application was strictly policed by NBC from its London headquarters in New Street Square.
 But initially there was no manual.
 The identity and rules for applying it developed over the course of 1972 and 1973, as Norman Wilson oversaw the development and initial roll-our by NBC’s subsidiary companies, before being formalised in the Manual.

 There were some differences in the rules in the very early days, as well as various interpretations and mishaps, mostly stamped out quickly by HQ.
 These included overuse of white bands where local staff felt the main blocks of unrelieved green or red gave larger buses a drab look, and attempts to replicate the cream and black lining from the traditional liveries with additional white bands, particularly on double-deck vehicles.